benoitc/couchbeam/doc/README.md

 ### Put, Fetch and Delete documents attachments

-You can add attachments to any CouchDB documents.
+You can add attachments to any documents.
 Attachments could be anything.

 To send an attachment: